thehapax/bitshares.foundation/_workers/2017-10-compliance.md

 * **Annemieke Dirkes**, CEO and founder of (amongst others) Blockchain BV, Blockchain Projects BV, Blockchain Development UG.
 In IT since 1987, in managerial roles since 1990.
 Expertise in general and business development with a strong focus on compliance and legal.
-She did upon request the meeting with Bittrex Inc., looking for clearing up the situation and looking for solutions.
+She has already met with representatives of Bittrex Inc. and working on clearing up the situation and looking for positive solutions.
 She will continue to do these conversations or coordinate.

 * **Danique Sterenborg**, Consultant and Project Manager.
 Danique is a recent *cum laude* Master in Business, accountancy and Finance at